sandyp007/sandyp007/README.md

 - 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada:

-- ⚡ Fun fact: I love to watch Anime..
+- ⚡ Fun fact: I love to watch Anime...

 ## 🛠️ Technologies and Tools I use: